 From the now modernized hunting lodge we went to the ruins of the former Alnwick Abbey.
 This Abbey housed around 30 canons until it was dissolved by Henry VIII during the dissolution of the monasteries when spiritual vandalism took place.

-the dissolution of the monasteries in the rule of
+An angel sculpture that was broken during the dissolution of the monasteries in the rule of Henry VIII |

 What remains now are the ruins of the building and they are extremely breathtaking.
 Christine toured us around this area, and even made sure to point out the piscinas that were still intact--which are little water receptacles that were used to clean communion glasses.